egorborisov/mlflow_example/README.md

 # Mlflow Local Workflow Example

-Here we show a few steps of the machine learning lifecycle using an XGBoost example, focusing on integration with MLflow.
-We'll structure MLflow experiments and runs, perform hyperparameter optimizations with Optuna, and track all runs.
+Here we show a few steps of the machine learning lifecycle using an `XGBoost` example, focusing on integration with `MLflow`.
+We'll structure `MLflow` experiments and runs, perform hyperparameter optimizations with `Optuna`, and track all runs.
 We will use MLflow's capabilities to compare runs and adjust the best parameters.
-Additionally, we'll cover options to log the model and use it with different flavours, as well as ways to collaborate within a team without a remote tracking server.
+Additionally, we'll cover options to log the model and use it with different flavours, as well MLprojects packing and mlserving capabilities.

 > You have two options to work with this example: you can either clone it and follow all the steps on your local machine, or simply go through this README file.